Supporting

 Recruitment

 We expect a recorder orchestra to have at least 50 good players to give the full range of sound and colour.
 We have not achieved that for every residential course.
 If you can suggest to young recorder players that they should try us out, please do so.
-For a gentle introduction they can try our Playing Days and non-auditioned Easter Course.
+For a gentle introduction they can try our Recorder Days and non-auditioned Easter Course.
 Auditions for the Summer Course are not stressful; their principal purpose is to allocate players to appropriate groups within the NYRO family.

 Publicity